jimasp/behave-vsc/README.md

       ```

   - Notes on environment variables:
-    - The `envVarOverrides` property in a runProfile will (while running) override any `behave-vsc.envVarOverrides` setting that has the same key.
+    - The `env` property in a runProfile will (while running) override any `behave-vsc.env` setting that has the same key.
     - You can use an environment variable for a high level of customisation:
       - in your `environment.py` (or `mystage_environment.py`) file:
         - to control a behave [active_tag_value_provider](https://behave.readthedocs.io/en/stable/new_and_noteworthy_v1.2.5.html#active-tags)